amaranth-lang/rfcs/text/0066-simulation-time.md

 ## Summary
 [summary]: #summary

-Add a type for representing time durations and simulator methods to query the elapsed time.
+Add a type for representing time durations (including clock periods) and simulator methods to query the elapsed time.

 ## Motivation
 [motivation]: #motivation